teppeiy/azure-docs/articles/active-directory/conditional-access/best-practices.md

 - **Block access** - This configuration blocks your entire organization, which is definitely not a good idea.

-- **Require compliant device** - For users that have not enrolled their devices yet, this policy blocks all access including access to the Intune portal.
-If you are an administrator without an enrolled device, this policy blocks you from getting back into the Azure portal to change the policy.
+- **Require compliant device** - If you are an administrator without an enrolled device, this policy blocks you from getting back into the Azure portal to change the policy.
+This may stop directory sync process on Azure AD Connect if directory sync account is in scope.

 - **Require domain join** - This policy block access has also the potential to block access for all users in your organization if you don't have a domain-joined device yet.
+This may stop directory sync process on Azure AD Connect if directory sync account is in scope.

+- **Require MFA** - This may stop directory sync process on Azure AD Connect if directory sync account is in scope.

 **For all users, all cloud apps, all device platforms:**